 - Crush your Marie biscuits in the food processor.

-- Pulse them again with melted butter till they’ve gained the consistency of wet sand.
+- Pulse them again with melted butter till they have the consistency of wet sand.

 - Pat this mixture down on the bottom of the springform pan.
 Make sure it’s an even layer and packed tightly.